 A Portfolio may purchase options on futures contracts for hedging purposes instead of purchasing or selling the underlying futures contracts.
 For example, where a decrease in the value of portfolio securities is anticipated as a result of a projected market-wide decline or changes in interest or exchange rates, a Portfolio could, in lieu of selling futures contracts, purchase put options thereon.
 In the event that such decrease was to occur, it may be offset, in whole or in part, by a profit on the option.
 If the anticipated market decline were not to occur, the Portfolio would suffer a loss equal to the price of the put.
 Where it is projected that the value of securities to be acquired by a Portfolio will increase prior to acquisition due to a market advance or changes in interest or exchange rates, a Portfolio could purchase call options on futures contracts, rather than purchasing the underlying futures contracts.
 If the market advances, the increased cost of securities to be purchased may be offset by a profit on the call.
 However, if the market declines, the Portfolio will suffer a loss equal to the price of the call, but the securities that the Portfolio intends to purchase may be less expensive.

 - Credit Default Swap Agreements.
 The "buyer" in a credit default swap contract is obligated to pay the "seller" a periodic stream of payments over the term of the contract in return for a contingent payment upon the occurrence of a credit event with respect to an underlying reference obligation.
 Generally, a credit event means bankruptcy, failure to pay, obligation acceleration or restructuring.
 A Portfolio may be either the buyer or seller in the transaction.
 As a seller, a Portfolio receives a fixed rate of income throughout the term of the contract, which typically is between one month and ten years, provided that no credit event occurs.
-If a credit event occurs, a Portfolio typically must pay the contingent payment to the buyer.
-The contingent payment will be either (i) the "par value" (face amount) of the reference obligation in which case the Portfolio will receive the reference obligation in return, or (ii) an amount equal to the difference between the par value and the current market value of the obligation.
-The value of the reference obligation received by a Portfolio as a seller if a credit event occurs, coupled with the periodic payments previously received, may be less than the full notional value it pays to the buyer, resulting in a loss of value to the Fund.
-If a Portfolio is a buyer and no credit event occurs, the Portfolio will lose its periodic stream of payments over the term of the contract.
-However, if a credit event occurs, the buyer typically receives full notional value for a reference obligation that may have little or no value.
+If a credit event occurs, a Portfolio, as seller, typically must pay the contingent payment to the buyer.
+The contingent payment will be either (i) the "par value" (face amount) of the reference obligation in which case the Portfolio will receive the reference obligation in return, or (ii) an amount equal to the difference between the face amount and the current market value of the obligation.
+As a buyer, if a credit event occurs, the Portfolio would be the receiver of such contingent payments, either delivering the reference obligation in exchange for the full notional